Mini VIX Futures Now Trading

 - Final settlement Value: The method for calculating the final settlement value of Mini VIX futures is different from the method for calculating the VIX Index at times other than settlement, so there can be a divergence between the final settlement value of Mini VIX futures and the VIX Index value immediately before or after settlement.
 (More information is available in our VIX FAQs.)

-- Additional Information: Further information concerning the VIX Index and concerning futures and options based on the VIX Index is available in our VIX FAQs and white paper.
+- Additional Information: Further information concerning the VIX Index and concerning futures and options based on the VIX Index is available in our VIX FAQs.